 When a person is politically correct they avoid “language or behavior that any particular group of people might feel is unkind or offensive.”
 While political correctness can be reasonable in opposing offensive words, it becomes the enemy of free speech when it does not allow for ideological diversity.

-Politically correctness is rooted in binary thinking that divides society into groups: oppressor vs oppressed, advantaged vs disadvantaged, privileged vs underprivileged, and so on.
-When the world is viewed through this binary lens, any speech that portrays an “oppressed” group in a negative light is considered a violation.
-The person with a politically “incorrect” viewpoint is seen as taking the side of the “oppressor.”
+Politically correctness is rooted in binary thinking that divides society into groups: oppressor vs. oppressed, advantaged vs. disadvantaged, privileged vs. underprivileged etc. When the world is viewed through this binary lens, any speech that portrays an “oppressed” group in a negative light is considered a violation.
+The person with a politically “incorrect” viewpoint is seen as taking the side of the oppressor.

-To those who are politically correct, oppressor groups often include white people, white males, the rich, conservatives, and pro-life Christians.
+To those who are politically correct, oppressor groups often include white males, rich people, corporations, conservatives, and pro-life Christians.
 Free speech is welcomed when these groups are criticized.
 However, any criticism of an oppressed group (or member of that group) is not tolerated, even if it is true.
 Disagreement is conflated with hatred.

 Political correctness is reasonable when it treats minority groups with dignity and respect.
 On both sides of the political spectrum, there is agreement that certain words used in the past are no longer appropriate today.
-For instance, we no longer call an indigenous person an “Indian”, a mentally-ill person a “lunatic” or a disabled person a “cripple.”
+For instance, we no longer call a mentally-ill person a “lunatic” or a disabled person a “cripple.”

 Political correctness is also reasonable in opposing racist language.
 Roseanne Barr, in a racist tweet, compared Valerie Jarrett, an African-American woman, to the offspring of an ape.
 Barr may have been exercising her right to free speech, but people also have the right to respond to her speech.
 No one should tolerate racist insults.